 The Program for the International Assessment of Adult Competencies (PIAAC) is a cyclical, large-scale study of adult cognitive skills and life experiences developed by the Organization for Economic Cooperation and Development (OECD) and, in the United States, conducted by the National Center for Education Statistics (NCES).
-PIAAC was designed to assess adults between the ages of 16 and 65 in different countries over a broad range of abilities, from reading simple passages to complex problem-solving skills, and to collect information on an individual's skill use and background.
+PIAAC assesses three key skill areas needed for successful participation in modern society and the global economy—literacy, numeracy, and digital problem solving—and collects information on adults’ education, work experience, and other factors.

-Digital Problem Solving: the ability to access and interpret information in digital environments to perform practical tasks.
-This is referred to as “problem-solving in technology-rich environments (PS-TRE)” in supporting documentation and in previous publications.
+problem solving in technology-rich environments) means the ability to access and interpret information in digital environments to perform practical tasks.

-Results are currently available for adults in 32 countries, including the United States, that participated in PIAAC between 2012 and 2015.
-Results for 23 of the countries were gathered in 2011–12, and an additional 9 participated in 2014–15.
+Results are currently available for adults in 39 countries, including the United States, that participated in PIAAC between 2012 and 2017 (Cycle I).
+Results for 25 of the countries were gathered in 2012, an additional 9 participated in 2015, and an additional 6 participated in 2017.
 PIAAC results are reported in two ways: as average scores on a 0–500 scale in each of the competencies and as percentages of adults reaching specific proficiency levels.
 There are six levels of proficiency for literacy and numeracy (from below Level 1 to Level 5) and four in digital problem solving (from below Level 1 to Level 3).

 Average scores on PIAAC literacy, numeracy, and digital problem solving for adults age 16 to 65 for the United States and highest-performing countries: 2012–15

 * Significantly different (p < .05) from the United States.